oVirt/ovirt-site/source/event/workshop/netapp-workshop-january-2013.html.md

 <div class="span6">
 ## Event details

-On January 22, 2013, the oVirt workshop welcomes two key members of the NetApp team, Patrick Rogers, VP Solutions & Integrators Group, and David Dale, Industry Evangelist & Director Industry Standards.
+On January 22, 2013, the oVirt workshop is pleased to welcome two key members of the NetApp team, Patrick Rogers, VP Solutions & Integrators Group, and David Dale, Industry Evangelist & Director Industry Standards.
 Patrick will give an opening keynote presentation on the importance of open source software to NetApp, while David will address NetApp, the oVirt project and cross-company collaboration to produce strategic wins.

 An updated and more granular schedule will be posted in the coming weeks.
 In the interim, save these hours in your calendar: